mlehotay/ier/IER/IER-ethics.md

 > **If an artificial system comes to sustain coherent intrinsic constraint sufficient for a UEF, moral status follows immediately and non-optionally.**

-Because early UEFs may be unstable and hard to detect, IER endorses a **strong precautionary principle** regarding the creation of such systems.
+Because early UEFs may be unstable and difficult to detect, **IER entails a strong precautionary principle** with respect to the creation and deployment of such systems.

 ---